cduvallet/cduvallet.github.io/_pages/career.md

 Additionally, I've really enjoyed working at a company that has an actual product out in the world that people use, and think that my experience & skillset transfers well to a company creating scientific consumer products.

+I'm currently extremely interested in the burgeoning non-profit scientific organization space - if you want to start an [FRO](https://fas.org/publication/focused-research-organizations-a-new-model-for-scientific-research/) and think I could help, please reach out!

 ## Life & culture

 I care a lot about company culture, and would love to join an organization where I can be part of shaping the organizational culture.